MustafaUzumcuCom/Hanoi/README.markdown

-babelim - An implementation of the XMPP protocol written in C# and a WPF client.
+Hanoi, a fork of babelim - An implementation of the XMPP protocol written in C#
 =================================================================================================

 Support for: